cloudify-labs/nfv_vcpe/README.md

 Browse to any non ssl website, show it lods

-In new tab type the url of the server with "bush" in the path, show that the site will not laod.
+In new tab type the url of the server with "gambling" in the path, show that the site will not laod.

 Dispable filtering